jcthomsonjr/wischolar/sites/scholar/modules/cite_distribute/README.txt

 Cite Distribute API is primarily built on path and naming conventions.

-1)	Your Submodule's Administrative Settings
+1)	Your module's Administrative Settings

- You should place your submodules administrative settings using this path 'admin/settings/cite_distribute/yourmodulename'.
+ If you module has administrative settings, use this path convention 'admin/settings/cite_distribute/yourmodulename'.
- Also it is recommended that you place permissions using 'access' => user_access('administer cite distribute').
-Below is example for the 'cs_meta' submodule:
+ Below is an example for the 'cs_meta' submodule:

 $items[] = array(